AndersenLab/dry-guide/docs/pipelines/docker.md

 ```
 docker build -t <dockerhub account>/<name of the image> . # don't ingore the dot here
 ```

+!!!
+Important
+	If you are on a newer Mac (M1 processor or newer), you will need to specify the correct platform to build the container for with the argument `--platform linux/amd64`.

 You can use `docker image ls` to check the image list you have in your local machine.